Amir-Sharafi-86/Fitland/README.md

 and creating reusable **UI components** to keep the code clean and scalable.

 The goal of this project was not only to build a modern online shop,
 but also to practice real-world front-end development skills and improve my workflow with modern tools.
-I am going to connect project to BackEndApi
+In the next step, I am planning to connect the project to a **Back-End API** to handle dynamic data.

 ## 🛠️ Technologies used